dstuecken/notify/README.md

 ### Memory

-Forward notifications to an arry
+Forward notifications to an array

 ## Tests